okta/workflows-templates/workflows/execute_onpremise_powershell_with_okta_workflows/readme.md

 ## Testing this Flow

-1.  <span class="c8">The workflow is configured to execute as child flow, which means that it needs to either be invoked by a parent flow or be manually executed.
+1.  <span class="c8">The workflow is configured to execute as helper flow, which means that it needs to either be invoked by a parent flow or be manually executed.
 To do this, select the “</span> <span class="c5">SetLogonHours</span> <span class="c0">” flow.</span>